This isn’t just a story of what happened. It’s the reason I had to rebuild everything.

 A fully off-grid, biologically integrated, energy-positive home —

-validated by scientists, supported by municipalities, and
+validated by scientists, supported by a municipality,

 The $750M valuation?